BloomTech-Labs/djhelper-ds/README.md

 - Add your heroku app name to the dashboard spotify app redirect URIs

+## Documentation

+See [Backend Documentation](https://github.com/Lambda-School-Labs/djhelper-be) for details on the backend of our project.

+See [Front End Documentation](https://github.com/Lambda-School-Labs/djhelper-fe) for details on the front end of our project.

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.